Fees and costs

 Course fees for international students are available from UTS International.

-Fees are subject to increase each academic year, usually between 4–6 per cent.
+Fees are subject to increase each academic year, usually between four and six per cent.

 International students should be aware that, in addition to their course fees, they also need sufficient funds for living expenses.
-It is a requirement of the Department of Immigration and Border Protection that prospective overseas students demonstrate that they can fund their living costs in Australia.
+It is a requirement of the Department of Home Affairs that prospective overseas students demonstrate that they can fund their living costs in Australia.
 Additionally, all international students are required to pay a student services and amenities fee for each session that they are enrolled in.